 Making the front bonnet more slant and race-car-like (see side view below).
-The designer team discarded the racing look just to preserve 10 more litres of boot space for luggage.
-I think it was a wrong decision.
-(In France the A110 is indeed mainly a racing car.)
+The designer team have had the chance to create a real classic.
+But they denied it oneself just to preserve 10 more litres of boot space for luggage.
+(They discarded the racing look though the A110 is in France indeed mainly a racing car.)

 Removing the original foglights from the bonnet.
 To flaunt extra foglights was the fun part of the orignal A110 of the 1960s.
 I like this kind of funny exaggerations .
 But you can't preserve it from a bygone era.
 It doesn't work in the the 21st century (with LED and laser light for headlights).

 Shrinking the oversized headlights and placing it 26 mm lower.
 (It was a terrible idea of the designer team to relinquish the iconic front-lowered silhouette of the 1960's A110.)